gravitational/teleport/assets/loadtest/cluster/README.md

 # cluster

-Automation for creating the `loadtest` kuberentes cluster.
+Automation for creating the `loadtest` kubernetes cluster.

 ## Usage